 Bite is an extremely popular brand in the zero waste community, especially because their formula includes nano-hydroxyapatite to aid in remineralization, but they also offer toothpaste bits with fluoride!
+For your first order, you’ll receive a reusable glass jar and refills will come in compostable pouches.
 Bite also sells mouthwash, whitening paste, floss, deodorant, and body balm to help you set up a plastic-free lifestyle!

 Weldental Chewtab Whitening Tablets

 If I was going to use toothpaste tablets, these are the ones I would buy.
 They include a variety of beneficial ingredients to support oral health, like xylitol, erythritol, and nano-hydroxyapatite to remineralize while maintaining a healthy balance of bacteria.
+They come in a recyclable glass jar and refills come in recyclable packaging.
 Learn more here.

 Unpaste Zero Waste Toothpaste Tablets

-This brand is very popular in the zero waste world because they ship their tablets in compostable paper pouches.
+This brand of toothpaste tabs is very popular in the zero waste world because they ship their tablets in compostable paper pouches.
 Simply store the tablets in your favorite air-tight jar and compost the bag!
 Plus, they offer fluoride-free options and toothpaste tablets with fluoride.

 Tooth powder is a totally dry blend of ingredients like bentonite clay, activated charcoal, baking soda, and essential oils typically stored in a small jar or bottle.